 26. Beef rendang

 This rich, beefy dish is truly a labour of love, taking many hours of slow-cooking to achieve that thick, dry gravy.
-Find yourself at any Malay family celebration and there’s a good chance you’ll find a hearty pot of beef rendang as the centrepiece.
-The original dish from Minangkabau is said to be drier and with less gravy, while newer renditions at nasi padang stalls offer a creamier sauce.
+If you find yourself at any Malay family celebration and there’s a good chance you’ll find a hearty pot of beef rendang as the centrepiece.
+The original dish from Minangkabau is said to be drier and with less gravy, but the newer renditions at nasi padang stalls offer a creamier sauce.
 We’d take both any day!

 27. Hainanese chicken rice

-Arguably one of Singapore’s most iconic dishes, chicken rice is a perennial fave thanks to its huge flavours packed in a seemingly simple dish.
+Arguably one of Singapore’s most iconic dishes, chicken rice is a perennial fave thanks to the huge flavours packed in a seemingly simple dish.
 The staple of the show – the roasted or steamed chicken – impresses no matter the choice (though there’s nothing like the first bite of that glazed, glistening chicken skin).
-Coupled with that gingery-fiery chilli, fragrant rice and wholesome broth (which the kids can’t enough of), it’s no wonder this dish is a fave for all.
+Coupled with that gingery-fiery chilli, fragrant rice cooked in broth and wholesome soup (which the kids can’t enough of), it’s no wonder this dish is a fave for all.
 Got a kid who’s a fussy eater?
 They will LOVE this.

 Thick rice noodles in a rich, spicy broth and a generous serving of prawns and cockles?
 Sign us right up!
 Variations range from the rich and flavourful nyonya laksa – a coconut-based gravy with plenty of cockles, fishcakes and prawns – to the tangy assam laksa, which uses sour tamarind as its base.